common-workflow-language/user_guide/_extras/yaml.md

 <script src="https://unpkg.com/mermaid@8.0.0/dist/mermaid.min.js"></script>
 <script>mermaid.initialize({startOnLoad:true});</script>

-[YAML][yaml-homepage] is a file format specification designed to be readable by both computers and humans.
+[YAML][yaml-homepage] is a file format designed to be readable by both computers and humans.
-This guide introduces the features of YAML relevant when writing CWL descriptions and inpout parameter files.
+This guide introduces the features of YAML relevant when writing CWL descriptions and input parameter files.

 ### Contents